The Contractor's License

 Please note: Some Permit Applications will be moving to an electronic process via eTRAKiT beginning June 22 and those paper applications will no longer be available nor accepted after June 19.

 Construction and Inspections

 Schedule An Inspection Inspections are requested when different phases of construction are completed.
 For example, if you are requesting a rough plumbing inspection, all the piping for the waste and vents, water pipe and gas piping must be installed and tested.
 The rough plumbing, rough electric and rough heating must be inspected and approved before a rough framing inspection is requested.

-Please note: Building Inspections may be requested through the new eTRAKiT portal beginning at 10 a.m. on Monday, June 22 and the Inspection Request Line will no longer be available as of 3 p.m. on Friday, June 19.
+Please note: Building Inspections must be requested through the new eTRAKiT portal beginning Monday, June 22 as the Inspection Request Line is no longer available.

 Work in the Public Rights-of-Way

 The City of Littleton has a number of regulations concerning construction activity in any publicly-owned rights-of-way.
 Note, a sewer permit will allow work within the City's right-of-way.
 A right-of-way permit is not required if a sewer permit is issued.
 For right-of-way permits, visit eTRAKiT Portal or contact Development Review at 303-795-3752.
 For placing a dumpster or pod in the street, contact public works at 303-795-3834 or fill out the Dumpster/Pod Permit Request Form.